utakamo/oasis/oasis-mod-tool/README.md

 ## Lua OLT Server Example
 This section presents an example of managing three tools within the tool group oasis.lua.template.tool.
 In Lua, the tool group name corresponds to the script’s filename.
-To apply the Lua script, place it in /usr/libexec/rpcd.
+To apply the Lua script, grant it executable permission and place it in /usr/libexec/rpcd
 ```
 #!/usr/bin/env lua